 In Switserland the temperature started to rise, during a heat wave we crossed the Alps from Belfort to Chamonix and went further south via Col du Galibier to Briancon.
 It was our Bikini Bikram Biking tour des Montagnes!

 Almost three weeks on the road, yet only two rainy days.
 In Briancon I had to say goodbye to Elise.
 She went on to Nice and for me it was time to continue my journey eastwards, to Istanbul.
-After a few more climbs, I decended to the the Po Valley followed by a week of long, boring, bloody hot days until I reached Lago di Como and climbed up again.
+After a few more climbs, I descended to the the Po Valley followed by a week of long, boring, bloody hot days until I reached Lago di Como and climbed up again.

 After Italy I entered Slovenia via the Predil Pass.
 During my Black Sea Biking Trip (summer 2012), I crossed this country for the first time and fell in love.
 I fell in love with Slovenia and I still am!